ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Warranty

-Shimano warranty their bike components for 2 years.
-It’s important there are no modifications or tuning/derestriction attempted as this will void the warranty.
+Shimano warranties their bike components for 2 years.
+There must be no modifications or tuning/derestriction attempted as this will void the warranty.

 Bike components